theaidran/YTReps/README.md

 * To work on two devices, you can import/export files by, e.g., Opera flow, email, or try to use bult-in synchronization/save feature (uBlock Origin needs to be off or set to website exception).

 ## Mobile
-*  It is not fully designed to be used on smartphones.
+*  It is designed to be used on desktops.
 But the repetitions part is useful to make reviews on smartphones, especially if you use the synchronization feature with a desktop.
 To better experience, you can disable unnecessary review modes in settings.
-*  If you use the standalone app YoutubeReps.html, you should open this file with a local manager, e.g., "My files" and select a browser to open that file.
+*  If you use the standalone app YoutubeReps.html for offline experience, you should open this file with a local manager, e.g., "My files" and select a browser to open that file.
 Due to some compatibility, policy issues, install from Play: Microsoft Edge or Samsung Internet Browser.